carlos2742/musalasoft-gateway-task/README.md

 # GatewayManager

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+This project was generated with Angular 5 and contain all the UI to manage Gateways and Devices

 ## Initialize the app